LABSS/NetLogo2Mesa/Tutorial.md

     return distance.euclidean((self.x, self.y), (node.x, node.y))
 ```

 Let's return to the procedures that define the spatially clustered network, we define a maximum number of nodes (num_links) and start a cycle of iterations using a while loop.
 This loop will make as many interactions as the num_links, to calculate all the links we create at each iteration we access the scheduler we iterate between nodes and for each node we calculate how many neighbors it has, add everything up and divide by two.
 We take an agent (`from_agent`) randomly using the numpy.random.default_rng instance and the choice() function.
 At this point we need to find another node that is not connected to `from_node` and is the closest one to `from_nodes`.
-In netlogo is: `(min-one-of (other turtles with [not link-neighbor? myself]) [distance myself])` In python we can use the min function, which accepts a key and we use the function we have built earlier.
+In NetLogo is: `(min-one-of (other turtles with [not link-neighbor? myself]) [distance myself])` In python we can use the min function, which accepts a key and we use the function we have built earlier.
 At this point we have the two nodes, all we have to do is connect them together.
 We add an `if` to check that  `to_node` exists and then we join them together with the method we built earlier.

 ```python
 def setup_spatially_clustered_network(self):